Dudley Castle: Main gatehouse

 A little to the east of the keep is the main gatehouse.
 Like the keep, it was subject to slighting at the end of the Civil War.
 Some elements of Paganell's Norman castle remain in the structure, but it mainly dates from the rebuilding carried out after 1262 by the de Somery family.
 A double gateway with two portcullises was constructed at this time.
 Under the Suttons, a barbican was added to the outside of the gatehouse so that the whole structure was sometimes called the 'Triple Gate'.
 Originally, the gatehouse was connected to the keep by a thick curtain wall.
 When built, the gatehouse had three floors with the machinery for operating the portcullises on the first floor and a guardroom on the second floor.
 Above the guardroom were the battlements.

 Great chamber and chapel block

 Probably constructed during the time of John Sutton II but re-modelled in the Tudor era when the Sharington Range was built for John Dudley.
 The block was in ruins before the fire of 1750.

 Sharington range

-Constructed for John Dudley, starting around 1540, the three-storey range included a great hall, kitchen, servery, buttery, cellars and bedrooms.
+Constructed for John Dudley, started around 1540, the three-storey range included a great hall, kitchen, servery, buttery, cellars and bedrooms.
 A small amount of masonry dating from the early Paganell castle is evident in the ruins.
 The range was destroyed by the fire of 1750.